 If you’ve tried lots of expensive hair products and have been disappointed by the results, I recommend you try these ten DIY recipes for soft natural hair.

-If you’re wondering about the types of products that are in your kitchen that you can use in your hair, here is a list of ten food items that you can use right away.
+If you’re wondering about the types of products in your kitchen that you can use in your hair, here is a list of ten food items you can use right away.

 1. Olive Oil